-Question: I wanted to ask you a question, I will sometimes get woken up and i will get prompted to pray for someone.
-I was last month prompted to pray something very confusing for someone I know.
+Question: I will sometimes wake up prompted to pray for someone.
+Last month I was prompted to pray something very confusing for someone I know.
 What exactly does this mean, and how can I best discern promptings from the Holy Spirit?

 Answer: Promptings or leadings are a common experience for the Christian believer: